bitmask/workshop-on-testing/README.md

 workshop-on-testing
 ===================

-Short intro workshop on testing with slides and exercieses
+Short intro workshop on unit testing with slides and exercises.